It’s tempting to stock up on deli meat when there’s a good sale or to buy a few weeks’ worth of food at a time to limit trips to the grocery store.

 I you’re assembling an antipasto platter, think twice before putting there thawed cold cuts of chicken or turkey.

 When it comes to defrosting deli meat, the fridge is the best option.

 There are definitely too many types of deli meat to cover them all in here.
 Plus even the same type made by another producer often has a different shelf life.
 So here we’re going to talk about all of them in general.

 When it comes to meat sliced at the deli counter, it usually lasts between 2 to 5 days.
-Again, that time depends on the type of meat and how good job of storing it you do.
+Again, that time depends on the type of meat and how well you stored it.

 If you need to keep the lunch meat for an extended period, freeze it.